gshipley/enterprise_training/AdminTraining.md

 **Note:** Depending on your connection and speed of your node host, this installation make take several minutes.

-##**Clearing broker application cache**
+##**Clearing the broker application cache**

 At this point, you will notice that if you try to create a JBoss based application via the web console, that the application type is not available.
 This is because the broker host creates a cache of available gear types to increase performance.
 After adding a new cartridge, you need to clear this cache in order for the new gear type to be available to users.

-**Note: Execute the following on the broker host.**
+**Note:** Execute the following on the broker host.

 	# cd /var/www/openshift/broker
 	# bundle exec rake tmp:clear

-The cache can take several minutes to clear before you see the new cartridges available via the web console.
+It may take several minutes before you see the new cartridges available on the web console as it takes a few minutes for the cache to completely clear.

 ##**Testing new cartridges**

-Given the steps in Lab 16 during Part 1 of this training, you should be able to access the web console from a web browser on your local machine.
+Given the steps in lab 16 of this training, you should be able to access the web console from a web browser using your local machine.
 Open up your preferred browser and enter the following URL:

 	http://broker.example.com

-You will be prompted to authenticate, if you haven’t already and then be presented with an application creation screen.
+You will be prompted to authenticate and then be presented with an application creation screen.
 After the cache has been cleared, and assuming you have added the new cartridges correctly, you should see a screen similar to the following:

 ![](http://training.runcloudrun.com/images/console-jboss.png)

-If you do not see the new cartridges available on the web console, check that the new cartridges are available by checking the contents of the */usr/libexec/openshift/cartridges* directory:
+If you do not see the new cartridges available on the web console, check that the new cartridges are available by viewing the contents of the */usr/libexec/openshift/cartridges* directory:

 	# cd /usr/libexec/openshift/cartridges
 	# ls

 ##**Installing the PostgreSQL and DIY cartridges**

-Using the knowledge that you have learned in this lab, perform the necessary command to install both the PostgreSQL and DIY cartridges on your node host.
-Verify the success of the installation by ensuring that the DIY application type is available via the web console:
+Using the knowledge that you have gained during in this lab, perform the necessary commands to install both the PostgreSQL and DIY cartridges on your node host.
+Verify the success of the installation by ensuring that the DIY application type is available on the web console:

 ![](http://training.runcloudrun.com/images/console-diy.png)